Vyral/felipe-arias/_posts/2019-05-02-short-sales-vs--foreclosures-whats-the-difference.md

 By hiring a Realtor and making a short sale, you’ll be much better off—and you’ll probably be able to buy a home again within two years.

 If you have any questions or would like more information, feel free to reach out to me.
-I look forward to hearing from you soon.<br>
+I look forward to hearing from you soon.